phaserjs/phaser/README.md

 * Phaser now supports rotated and flipped tiles in tilemaps, as exported from the Tiled map editor (thanks @nkholski #1608)
 * TilemapParser now supports Tiled 0.11 version maps which includes the `rotation` property on all Object types.
 * Tilemap.createFromObjects now checks for a `rotation` property on the Object and if present will set it as the Sprite.angle (#1433)
+* If for whatever reason you wish to hide the Phaser banner in the console.log you can set `window.PhaserGlobal.hideBanner` to `true` and it will skip the output.
+Honestly I'd rather if you didn't, but the option is now there.

 ### Updates